swift-server-community/mqtt-nio/README.md

 # MQTT NIO

-A Swift NIO MQTT 3.1.1 Client.
+A Swift NIO based MQTT 3.1.1 Client.

 ## Usage

-Create a client.
+Create a client and connect to the MQTT broker.

 ```swift
 let client = MQTTClient(